dcbaker/cython/docs/src/userguide/numpy_tutorial.rst

 speed.

 What we need to do then is to type the contents of the :obj:`ndarray` objects.
 We do this with a memoryview.
-There is :ref:`a page in the Cython documentation
+There is :ref:`a page in the Cython0 documentation
 <memoryviews>` dedicated to it.

 In short, memoryviews are C structures that can hold a pointer to the data